BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-refeedingtimersensor.md

   points: 100
   goals:
     - To explore ubiquitous sensors and actuators via the Internet-of-Things
+    - To design an algorithm for an agruicultural solution
   rubric:
     - weight: 60
       description: Algorithm Implementation